-FG Sets Up C’ttee to Recover N450bn Unremitted Operating Surpluses from Revenue Agencies
+FG Sets up C’ttee to Recover N450bn Unremitted Operating Surpluses from Revenue Agencies

 Ndubuisi Francis in Abuja

-Some of the agencies are the Central Bank of Nigeria (CBN), Petroleum Technology Development Fund, (PTDF), National Agency for Food and Drugs Administration and Control (NAFDAC), Nigerian Television Authority (NTA), and the Securities and Exchange Commission (SEC), among others.
+Some of the agencies are the Central Bank of Nigeria (CBN), Petroleum Technology Development Fund, (PTDF), National Agency for Food and Drugs Administration and Control (NAFDAC), Nigerian Television Authority (NTA), the Securities and Exchange Commission (SEC), among others

 The committee headed by the Accountant General of the Federation, Alhaji Ahmed Idris, is to reconcile the operating surpluses of 31 revenue-generating agencies of government between 2010 and 2015.

-“The committee will therefore be inviting the management of these agencies to explain why their operating surpluses have not been remitted as mandated by the Fiscal Responsibility Act 2007,” the statement added.
+“The committee will therefore be inviting the management of these agencies to explain why their operating surpluses have not been remitted as mandated by the Fiscal Responsibility Act 2007.”

 Sections 21 and 22 of the Fiscal Responsibility Act 2007, specifically states that:

-* “Each of the bodies referred to in sub-section (1) of this section shall submit to the minister not later than the end of August in each financial year.”
+• “Each of the bodies referred to in sub-section (1) of this section shall submit to the minister not later than the end of August in each financial year,” the statement noted.

 According to the statement, some of the agencies incurred huge expenses on overseas training and medicals, and huge expenses on behalf of supervisory ministries and/other organs of government involved in oversight or regulatory functions without appropriate approval.